 A layoff is the noun form of this verb.

 — I heard General Electric is going to lay off 1,000 workers this week.

 — My dad had worked for his company for almost 20 years when they laid him off.

 — We're all afraid they will start to lay people off soon so everyone is saving up their vacation hours.

 — I see you were laid off from your last job.
 Can you explain why?

 — When I got laid off I felt so depressed and embarrassed I didn't leave my house for a few months.

-- Companies often lay off workers in December at the holidays which compounds the negative financial impact.
+— Companies often lay off workers in December during the holidays which compounds the negative financial impact.

 — Our company laid off three people in my department and now they expect me to do two of those people's jobs!